ssayana-25/stock-app/README.md

 ## 📝 Tasks

+1. Use Angular 14+ and Ionic 7+
-1. **Implement the Invest and Discover page** as shown in the Figma mockup.
+2. **Implement the Invest and Discover page** as shown in the Figma mockup.
-2. **Implement the BUY animation sequence** based on the frame steps provided.
+3. **Implement the BUY animation sequence** based on the frame steps provided.
-3. **Design an ideal API / data source for your equity positions**:
+4. **Design an ideal API / data source for your equity positions**:
    - Define the structure of the data you would expect from one or more APIs.
    - Be realistic: don't assume all necessary data will come from a single endpoint.
    - Show how this data structure would power your components effectively.